estherxiong/cse15l-lab-reports/index.md

 * `<right><right><right><right><right><right><right><right><right><right><right><right><delete><1>`
 * `Ctrl-O`, `<enter>`, `Ctrl-X`

 I entered the `nano` command and tabbed into the file `ListExample.java`.
-Then I moved with my finger pad to the line to fix and went right 12 times to delete `1`, and type `2`.
+Then I moved with my finger pad to the line I need to fix and went right 12 times to delete `1`, and type `2`.
 Then I saved my results.

 ## Step 5: Run the tests, demonstrating that they now succeed